dekuNukem/bob_cassette_rewinder/README.md

 Notice there are only 4 wires going into the machine.
 Coupled with the fact that Bob needs to read the cassette to determine how many washes are left, and write to update it after a wash, I had a pretty good guess of what that mystery PCB contains.

 The answer is an **I2C EEPROM**, a popular type of non-volatile memory that holds a small amount of information.
-EEPROMs retain whatever inside even after losing power, can be very cheap, but are rather slow at writing, making them perfect to hold small configuration data in embedded systems.
+EEPROMs retain whatever's inside even after losing power, can be very cheap, but are rather slow at writing, making them perfect to hold small configuration data in embedded systems.

 To settle it once and for all, I extracted the PCB from the casing by melting the plastic with a soldering iron.
 A bit messy, and I probably should have used a dremel, but I did't have one.